-Apprentices reported that CQL participation had positive impacts on their 21 st Century skill; apprentices who met the AEOP definition of U2 reported greater gains than non U2 apprentices Approximately two-thirds or more of apprentices (68%-94%) reported at least some gains on each item associated with 21 st Century skills with the exception of the following: creating media products (15%); analyzing media (32%); and leading others in a team (45%).
-Items with the greatest growth (at least some gains) were solving problems (94%); interacting effectively in a professional manner (94%); adapting to change when things do not go as planned (94%); and incorporating feedback into their work effectively (94%). than non-U2 apprentices.
-Apprentices who met the AEOP definition of U2 reported significantly greater impacts on their 21 st Century skills than non-U2 apprentices (medium effect size).
+Apprentices reported that CQL participation had positive impacts on their 21st Century skill; apprentices who met the AEOP definition of U2 reported greater gains than non-U2 apprentices.

+Approximately two-thirds or more of apprentices (68%-94%) reported at least some gains on each item associated with 21st Century skills with the exception of the following: creating media products (15%); analyzing media (32%); and leading others in a team (45%).
+Items with the greatest growth (at least some gains) were solving problems (94%); interacting effectively in a professional manner (94%); adapting to change when things do not go as planned (94%); and incorporating feedback into their work effectively (94%).

+Apprentices who met the AEOP definition of U2 reported significantly greater impacts on their 21st Century skills than non-U2 apprentices (medium effect size).

 Apprentices reported gains in their STEM identities as a result of participating in CQL with no significant differences across any of the constituent categories of U2 status.
-There were no significant differences in gains in STEM identity by U2 classification or by any of the individual demographic variables investigated.